 GIDDAY & WELCOME!

 The American Civil War Round Table of Queensland (ACWRTQ) began in 1998.
-There was just one such club then, the American Civil War Round Table of Australia (ACWRTA), founded in the 1970’s and based in Melbourne, Victoria but with an Australia-wide membership.
-In June 1998, four ACWRTA members living in Brisbane held a meeting at the University of Queensland, St. Lucia.
+There was just one such club then, the American Civil War Round Table of Australia (ACWRTA), founded in May 1972 and based in Melbourne, Victoria but with an Australia-wide membership.
+In June 1998, four ACWRTA members living in Brisbane held a meeting in the History Department of the University of Queensland, St. Lucia.
 They formed the ACWRTA (Queensland Chapter).
 In August, the club started a newsletter Rebel and Yankee News.

 A Civil War seminar at the University of Queensland, a BBQ picnic at Mt Coot-tha, a black powder rifle shoot at the Ripley Range, Ipswich and stalls at local Gun Shows attracted new members during 1998-2000.
 In 1999, the club met in a small basement room of the Coorparoo Returned Service League (RSL) Club.
 The Coorparoo RSL has remained the ACWRTQ meetings venue.
 In October 2000, there were enough members for the club to become a separate, incorporated body under state law.
 It was renamed the American Civil War Round Table of Queensland Inc and after 9 issues, Rebel and Yankee News was renamed the American Civil War Round Table of Qld Newsletter.
 Rhonda O’Dwyer was elected the first president of the ACWRTQ.

 Research and discussion are ACWRTQ priorities.
-Items are perused before publication in The Bugle that replaced American Civil War Round Table of Qld Newsletter in June 2006.
-Some individual members conduct their own research into Civil War veterans buried in Queensland and northern NSW.
-There are 12 confirmed veterans graves of interest to the ACWRTQ.
-The club has put a headstone or plaques on the unmarked graves for Edward Wright (Union Army) at Dunwich Cemetery, Stradbroke Island, William Waters (USN) and Richard Curtis (CSN) both at Toowong Cemetery.
-Formal grave rededication ceremonies were held for Waters (24 July 2007), Curtis (7 November 2010) and William Seymour (30 May 2010, Old Tweed Heads Cemetery, NSW).
-With a third veteran (Union) confirmed buried at Toowong and a fourth being researched, the ACWRTQ hopes to organise a Civil War heritage walk with the Friends of Toowong Cemetery group.
-This will be an Australian first!
+Items are perused before publication in a bi-monthly journal The Bugle that replaced the American Civil War Round Table of Qld Newsletter in June 2006.
+Some members conduct research into Civil War veterans buried in Queensland and northern NSW.
+This was led by the meticulous of non-ACWRTQ member, historian Terry Foenader.
+There are 26 confirmed veterans graves of interest to the ACWRTQ.
+The club has put a headstone or plaques on the unmarked graves for Edward Wright (Union Army) at Dunwich Cemetery, Stradbroke Island, William Waters (USN), Richard Curtis (CSN) and Francis Albion (Union army) all at Toowong Cemetery.
+Formal grave rededication ceremonies were held for Waters (24 July 2007), Curtis (7 November 2010) and William Seymour (30 May 2010, Old Tweed Heads Cemetery, NSW), Curtis (7 November 2010) & Albion (9 August 2014).
+The ceremony for Waters was ably led by historian Stephen Gapps, whose 62nd New York group attended fron NSW.
+Queensland descendants of Waters and Curtis were found and attended each ceremony.
+A third Union veteran grave was found at Toowong and two other Union veterans unmarked graves are confirmed.
+In 2015 for the final year of the Civil War Sesquicentenary, the ACWRTQ researched a Civil War heritage tour of Queensland.
+The ACWRTQ published the AMERICAN CIVIL WAR HERITAGE TRAIL, QUEENSLAND in 2016.
+This is an Australian first!
+To defray costs, the heritage trails are sold at $1 each.

-Your’s and other’s interest in the American Civil War lies at the core of ACWRTQ.
+Your’s and other’s interest in the American Civil War lies at the core of ACWRTQ so CONTACT us and join in the activites. .